mrtsanchez/artic-wild-replica/README.md

 _This is a replica of articwild.com, using Saas and Flexbox_

+_Assignment Objectives_

+* Flexbox is used for laying out page elements, including the navigation bar(s) and image gallery.
+* Page is responsive (at least one breakpoint).
+* Gallery incorporates transition or transform for effect.

 ## Setup/Installation Requirements

 1. Download this repo using your terminal: git clone https://github.com/mrtsanchez/artic-wild-replica